What is SIP trunking? What is trunk- Sip Trunking Vs. VOIP?

-SIP trunking has two parts one is SIP and the other is trunking.
-To explain better we will explain each part in detail.
+SIP trunking has two parts one is SIP protocol, and the other is trunking.
+To explain better, we will explain each component in detail.

-SIP Uses, service of underlying TCP/IP or UDP/IP.
+SIP Uses the service of underlying TCP/IP or UDP/IP.

 Each communication line in the group is called a circuit.
-PSTN uses ISUP protocol for signaling.
-In ISUP each line is a circuit identified by the circuit identification code (CIC), with dedicated bandwidth.
-When there is an incoming or outgoing call a CIC is set to busy.
-PSTN uses, SS7 for the transport of ISUP signaling over a network.
-In SS7 a trunk can have a maximum of 31 or 24 channels, few are for Signaling and remaining for voice or media.
+PSTN uses the ISUP protocol for Signaling.
+In ISUP, each line is a circuit identified by a circuit identification code (CIC) with dedicated bandwidth.
+A CIC is marked busy when there is an incoming or outgoing call.
+PSTN uses SS7 for the transport of ISUP Signaling over a network.
+In SS7, a trunk can have a maximum of 31 or 24 channels.
+Few are for Signaling, and the remaining for voice or media.

-In the SIP trunk, there is no physical limit on the number of lines.
-But concurrent calls can be limit by the underlying IP network bandwidth or from the SIP trunk provider.
-Based on the above, SIP trunking is a logical connection provided by a VoIP company for making multiple concurrent calls over IP networks.
-An example is IP PBX, of a company.
+The SIP trunk has no physical limit on the number of lines.
+But concurrent calls can be limited by the underlying IP network bandwidth or from the SIP trunk provider.
+Based on the above, SIP trunking is a logical connection a VoIP company provides for making multiple concurrent calls over IP networks.
+An example is the IP PBX of a company.
 It connects to the trunking over SIP and internally to the phones called extensions.

 How Sip trunking works :

-The working is based on VoIP call concepts.
-If someone or a company wants to use the SIP Trunk.
-He has to purchase the account details from a service provider for the SIP trunk parameters.
+The work is based on VoIP call concepts.
+If someone or a company wants to use the SIP Trunk, he has to purchase the account details from a service provider for the SIP trunk parameters.
 A company should have a PBX if the PBX is not supporting IP calls (not an IP PBX).
 Then PBX needs to upgrade for the VOIP feature.

 Now call from an extension to the external phone number.
-IP-PBX, do the SIP signaling with the trunk provider.
-As a result VOIP call is set up with the external phone number.
-The external phone number may be a VoIP number, PSTN or a mobile phone number.
-If not a VoIP number then there will be a conversion from VoIP to PSTN.
+IP-PBX does the SIP signaling with the trunk provider.
+As a result, VOIP call is set up with an external phone number.
+The external phone number may be a VoIP, PSTN, or mobile phone.
+If not a VoIP number, then there will be a conversion from VoIP to PSTN.
 You do not need to worry about this conversion.
-The trunking provider takes care of all the necessary conversion.
+The trunking provider takes care of all the necessary transformations.

 VOIP and Sip Trunking:

 From the name, it looks that only the SIP protocol is sufficient.
-But it is not true.
-SIP alone can do only signaling, for a complete call other VoIP technologies work together.
+But it is not the case.
+SIP alone can do only signaling.
+For a complete call, other VoIP technologies work together.
 This includes the streaming of media over an IP network.

-The first question comes here what is PRI?
+The first question that comes here what is PRI?
 We all have seen traditional phone lines coming to our office or home.
 These lines are called the Primary Rate Interface (PRI) lines.
-On one end a line connects to the handset and another side connects a telephone box.
+A wire connects to the handset on one end, and another connects to a telephone box.
 Following is a comparison of PRI lines with the SIP lines in tabular form.